 Second, if the home situation does not provide a model of behaviour to emulate, the child will experience severe obstacles in adjusting outside the home.
-Children who are rejected by their parents or who imitate the behaviour of deviant parents will develop an unstable, aggressive personality, which encourages them to commit acts of revenge or even criminality, as they grew old [10], [11], [12].
+Children who are rejected by their parents or who imitate the behaviour of deviant parents will develop an unstable, aggressive personali, which encourages them to commit acts of revenge or even criminality, as they grew old [10], [11], [12].
 Third, the lack of motivation to learn to make adjustments often arises from unpleasant initial social knowledge, both at home and outside the home.
-For example, children who are always tempted or bothered by older siblings, or who are treated as unwanted people in their play, will not have a strong motivation to try to make proper social adjustments outside the home.
-Fourth, despite having a strong motivation to learn to make proper social adjustments, children do not get adequate guidance and assistance in the learning process [13], [14], [15].
-For example, if a parent believes that his child will be able to 'master' his aggressiveness as he grows older and experiences more social relationships, the child will not associate his aggressiveness with the rejection of his peers, and as a result, he will not try to reduce his aggressiveness.
+For example, children who are always tempted or bothered by older siblings, or who are treated as unwanted people in their play, will not /2 ave a strong motivation to learn to make proper social adjustments outside the home.
+Fourth, despite having a strong motivation to learn to make proper /2 ocial adjustments, children do not get adequate guidance and assistance in the learning process [13], [14], [15].
+For example, if a parent believes that his child will be able to 'master' his aggressiveness with the rejection of his peers, and as a result, he will not try to reduce his aggressiveness.